mwcraig/msumastro/docs/scripts/automated_scripts.rst

     standard workflow, will produce a file called "NEEDS_OBJECT.txt" with a list of light files for which there is no object.

+.. _how_to_fix:

 *****************************************
 Fixes for cases that require intervention
 *****************************************

+The discussion below is deliberately broad.
+For some concrete examples see :ref:`manual_processing`

 + **Adding pointing information**: There are a few options here: